Skip to content

 The bottom line

 This study provides baseline data for respiratory health in Indigenous children in city/regional and rural/remote communities.
-The study did not specifically look at management, intervention and outcome, and did not look into confounding factors e.g. history of prematurity/chronic lung disease, smoke exposure, management of chronic respiratory.
-Given the burden of respiratory illness in Indigenous children, further longitudinal studies are required looking at interventions, objective assessments and management of disease.
+The study did not specifically look at management, intervention and outcome.
+It did not look into confounding factors, e.g. history of prematurity/chronic lung disease, smoke exposure, management of chronic respiratory.
+Given the burden of respiratory illness in Indigenous children, further longitudinal studies are required to examine interventions, objective assessments and disease management.

 Reviewed by: Tina Abi Abdullah